 The fines for not having a suitable policy can be huge, so here’s what every business owner needs to know about employers liability insurance. (more…)

-One thing that many people don’t think about with their home-based venture is insurance.
+More small business owners are working home than ever.
+However, one thing that many people don’t think about with their home-based venture is insurance.
 Existing house insurance policies are designed to cover domestic arrangements, and may actually be invalidated by you working at home.

 As a company director, there are certain demands placed on you – not least the requirement that you act at all times in the best interests of your company.